If there’s one thing that all educator’s can agree on, it’s how much we LOVE writing curriculum plans.

 What’s more, for great teachers to have an impact, they need to make instructional decisions.
 This all makes sense when we understand that ‘fidelity’ to the textbook does not mean teachers should simply turn the pages and read what’s written.
 It means they need a deep understanding of the math they teach, the ability to see the big picture, and how individual lessons tie in to that picture.

 By engaging teachers in a structured planning process, they develop these skills.
 Which allows them to make informed decisions about which lessons to skip, and how to modify their instruction to meet the needs of their students.

 Get Help Building Your Curriculum Plans

-If you’re ready to get off the treadmill of curriculum adoption and implementation, you’ll need a systematic approach to curriculum planning.
+If you’re ready to break the cycle of one curriculum after the next, you’ll need a systematic approach to curriculum planning.

 The four phase process described above can help your school or district develop curriculum plans that increase teacher expertise and ownership, student engagement, and student achievement.